OSH Answers Fact Sheets

 How can working in a standing position be a problem?

 A person's body is affected by the arrangement of the work area and by the tasks that he or she does while standing.
 The layout of the workstation, the tools, and the placement of keys, controls and displays that the worker needs to operate or observe will determine, and as rule, limit the body positions that the worker can assume while standing.
 As a result, the worker has fewer body positions to choose from, and the positions themselves are more rigid.
-This gives the worker less freedom to move around and to rest working muscles.
+These restrictions give the worker less freedom to move around and less opportunity to alternate which muscles are used.
 This lack of flexibility in choosing body positions contributes to health problems.

 What are some of the health hazards?

-Keeping the body in an upright position requires considerable muscular effort that is particularly unhealthy even while standing motionless.
-It effectively reduces the blood supply to the loaded muscles.
+Keeping the body in an upright position requires considerable muscular effort.
+Standing effectively reduces the blood supply to the loaded muscles.
 Insufficient blood flow accelerates the onset of fatigue and causes pain in the muscles of the legs, back and neck (these are the muscles used to maintain an upright position).

 The worker suffers not only muscular strain but other discomforts also.
 Prolonged and frequent standing, without some relief by walking, causes blood to pool in the legs and feet.
 When standing occurs continually over prolonged periods, it can result in inflammation of the veins.
 This inflammation may progress over time to chronic and painful varicose veins.
 Excessive standing also causes the joints in the spine, hips, knees and feet to become temporarily immobilized or locked.
 This immobility can later lead to rheumatic diseases due to degenerative damage to the tendons and ligaments (the structures that bind muscles to bones).